gathering/gondul/README.rst

 - Active network devices at 2016-03-22T12:00:00: 206
 - Active network devices at 2016-03-23T08:00:00: 346
 - Active network devices at 2016-03-23T20:00:00: 6467
 - 180+ switches and routers.
-Pinged seceral times per second.
+Pinged several times per second.
 Polled for SNMP every minute.
 Every reply (or lack thereof) is kept.
 - Collected roughly 300 million database rows, or 30GB of data in postgresql.
 - Public NMS and API provided to all participants and the world at large.